-Labour MEPs' Transparency Arrangements
+Labour MEPs' transparency arrangements

 Labour Members of the European Parliament are committed to the highest standards of propriety.
 This guidance note lays down the standards that European Parliamentary Labour Party Members are expected to follow.

-The auditor must be given a copy of this guidance note and the European Parliament's rules to assist in their work.
-The audit will show that proper accounting records have been kept; that the financial statements are in accordance with the accounting records; that financial statements comply with statutory or other requirements.
+The auditor must be given a copy of the EPLP guidance note and the European Parliament's rules to assist in their work.
+The audit process will show that proper accounting records have been kept; that the financial statements are in accordance with the accounting records; that financial statements comply with statutory or other requirements.

 Labour MEPs will provide the EPLP with:

-- A breakdown of expenditure from the General Expenditure Allowance according to agreed headings
+- A breakdown of expenditure from the General Expenditure Allowance according to agreed headings;

-- Other Travel Allowances claimed
+- Travel Allowances claimed;

-- Number of days claimed under the Subsistence Allowance
+- Number of days claimed under the Subsistence Allowance;

-European Parliament Allowances
+Background on European Parliament allowances

-The rules on use of allowance are set out in Chapter 4, Reimbursement of Expenses, and Chapter 5, Assistance from Personal Staff, of the Implementing Measures for the Statute for Members of the European Parliament.
+The rules on use of allowance are set out in Title I Chapter 4, Reimbursement of Expenses, and Chapter 5, Assistance from Personal Staff, of the Implementing Measures for the Statute for Members of the European Parliament.

 Article 28 describes in detail which office costs can be funded from the general expenditure allowance, inter alia: